Kemerd/foil_cfd/README.md

 The definitive way to judge whether a VG vane is adequately resolved before trusting its delta.

-## Faster startups (mesh sequencing)
+## Clean startups (no impulsive shock)

-Every cold start (geometry, AoA, airspeed, VG edits) first converges a **4×-coarser companion sim** — 1/64th the cells, a second or two of wall time — then trilinearly upsamples that developed flow onto the full grid and continues.
-The wake and circulation are already in place instead of convecting in from an impulsive start, so the Cl/Cd gate opens far sooner.
-The readouts stay gated through a settle window while the full-resolution grid re-adjusts the upsampled field; the usual trust-deltas rule applies unchanged.
-Toggle it in the Mesh panel (on by default; sections only — STL imports start cold).
+A fresh run can't just teleport the air to full speed past a stationary wing — that leaves a moving fluid against a flat pressure field, which isn't a valid flow state, so the first collisions fire off an acoustic pressure shock that rings off the leading and trailing edges (and, on a tau-clamped grid, can take the patch with it).
+Real wind tunnels spin up; so does this one.
+Every cold start (geometry, AoA, airspeed, VG edits) **initializes the field at rest and ramps the inlet velocity up to speed** with a smooth easing, alongside the existing startup viscosity ramp.
+The pressure field develops around the body instead of slamming into it — no shock, no startup artifacts, and in the velocity view the flow visibly fades in as it accelerates.
+The force readouts stay gated until the flow has developed regardless.

 ## How it works (one paragraph)